Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans → Medicare

 Medicare is divided into three main parts:

-- If you and/or dependent are covered under an active employee group health plan, enrollment in Medicare Part B may be deferred until you retire.
+• If you and/or dependent are covered under the MCPS active employee health plan, enrollment in Medicare Part B may be deferred until you retire.

-- The MCPS-sponsored prescription plans are “creditable prescription plans”
+The MCPS-sponsored prescription plans for Medicare-eligible individuals are Part D prescription plans:

 Eligibility for Medicare Coverage